kejsardamberg/START2/README.md

 Back in the early 2010's a network of experienced QA professional was gathered under the name of _START_.
 The initiative was ongoing for a few years until it eventually died out.
 Recently a lack of forums like this has become apparent.
 Hence, this new manifesto is compiled in hope of a new era of knowledge sharing.

 ## Key concepts
-The center of gaining insights isn't just knowledge, or even experiences.
-The center of gaining insights is discussing the experiences to gain understanding on why something works in a specific context and not in another.
+The centre of gaining insights isn't just knowledge, or even experiences.
+The centre of gaining insights is discussing the experiences to gain understanding on why something works in a specific context and not in another.

 Sharing with a focus on problemsolving rather than boasting.